atoms-to-intelligence/tapestry/README.md

 data (such as `harvard`, `ncbs`).
 These are in various formats, and may contain raw flourescence values for each well and cycle or cycle time thresholds for a given flourescence.

+# Running Tests

+`test/test_all.py` performs various sanity checks for deployed matrices and also runs each deployed matrix on various algorithms.
+Do add your algorithm to file so that tests are run on it.

+Some smaller tests are also present in various files, such as `inbuilt_algos/test_sbl.py`, `core/test_get_test_results.py` etc.

 # Advanced Behaviour / Details